maxwills/TimeTravelingDebuggerPrototypeMK1/README.md

 ## Installation, step by step
 1. Create an empty Pharo 9, 64 bits image.
-   Installed thorugh Pharo Launcher in 2021/01/11.
+   Installed through Pharo Launcher in 2021/01/11.
    Latest image at the date of writing: [Pharo 9.0 (80)](http://files.pharo.org/image/80/latest-64.zip).
    Ensure that the **image path**, including it's name is the **shortest** posible.
 (I had troubles with long paths and seaside3 baseline)
 2. Install the prototype baseline.
 For that, run this code: